The Netherlands subsidise EV charging stations for commercial vehicles

 Image: Mercedes-Benz Trucks

-A budget of 42 million euros is available as part of the ‘Subsidy Scheme Private Charging Infrastructure at Companies (SPRILA).’
+A budget of 42 million euros has been made available as part of the ‘Subsidy Scheme Private Charging Infrastructure at Companies (SPRILA).’
 The programme provides funding for private charging points at companies, primarily in industrial areas and distribution centres.
 Small and medium-sized companies can receive up to 40 per cent of the total costs for charging infrastructure (purchase and installation).
 The maximum funding rate for large companies is 20 per cent.

 ‘SPRILA’ grants can also be used to subsidise the construction of stationary energy storage systems in conjunction with the charging infrastructure.
 These batteries can relieve the load on the grid connection and ensure better utilisation of renewable energies.
 Advice on setting up the charging infrastructure is also subsidised.